Before Slumdog Millionaire made the world’s largest garbage dump famous, Biju Thampy was feeding the children who live there.

 ** In 2008 Biju began taking teams into Kamathipura, Mumbai’s famous red light district, to pray for the young women there.
 He learned that the prostitutes sometimes give their kids alcohol to drink so they will sleep while they service their customers.
 Today the Vision Rescue team has opened a day care center for those children.

-Last Thursday I boarded the Vision Rescue bus and watched as about 40 children learned to write simple Hindi phrases on chalk boards.
+Recently I boarded the Vision Rescue bus and watched as about 40 children learned to write simple Hindi phrases on chalk boards.
 These kids get some simple education and Bible lessons before they are fed a hot lunch of rice and vegetables.
 Once a week they also get eggs, bread and milk.
 I prayed with the children and then looked outside the bus to see dozens more waiting their turn.

 Biju feeds 800 kids a week, but there are millions of children in this slum.
 I wondered if that was discouraging, but Biju lit up as he told me about a six-year-old boy named Raj who was rescued two years ago.